Bucketlist Travels logo

 front facade of the ‘Pharoah’s Treasury’

-The sight remained a secret to everyone except the Nabataeans until it was ‘discovered’ in 1812 by Swiss explorer Johann Ludwig Burckhardt.
+While Petra’s strategic location was exploited by the Romans and Crusaders, the city was subsequently abandoned and remained a secret to everyone except the Nabataeans until it was ‘rediscovered’ in 1812 by Swiss explorer Johann Ludwig Burckhardt.

 Good for age: 18+